nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 where
 $d_{bS}$ is bicycle delay (s/bicycle) from the signal itself,
 $v_{bic}$ is bicycle flow rate (bicycles/h), and other variables are as previously defined.

-This delay equation is based on the assumption that there is no bicycle incremental delay or initial queue delay.
-Bicyclists will not normally tolerate an oversaturated condition and will select other routes or ignore traffic regulations to avoid the associated delays.

 At most signalized intersections, the only delay to through bicycles is caused by the signal, because bicycles have the right‐of‐way over right‐turning vehicles during the green indication.
 Bicycle delay could be longer than that obtained from Equation when (a) bicycles are forced to weave with right‐turning traffic during the green indication, or (b) drivers do not acknowledge the bicycle right‐of‐way because of high flows of right‐turning vehicles.